-OVERVIEW: The Herb Alpert Foundation focuses mainly on support for arts education, jazz, and support to professionals in the music community, as well as organizations whose programs promote "compassion and well being."
-Their grant amounts vary wildly and are given to organizations both large and small.
+OVERVIEW: The Herb Alpert Foundation supports arts education, jazz, professionals in the music community, and organizations whose programs promote "compassion and well-being."
+Its grant amounts vary wildly and are given to organizations both large and small.

-IP TAKE: Grants from the Herb Alpert Foundation are by invitation only, and the foundation does not accept unsolicited proposals for review, so this could be a hard nut to crack.
+IP TAKE: Grants from the Herb Alpert Foundation are by invitation only, and the foundation does not accept unsolicited proposals for review, so this could be a difficult funder to approach.

-Most of the Foundation's support is given in the form of "seed monies to move innovative founders forward in their work, or as incremental support to a more established organization that is ready to take on activities at a new level of complexity or commitment."
+Most of the Foundation's grantmaking takes the form of "seed monies to move innovative founders forward in their work, or as incremental support to a more established organization that is ready to take on activities at a new level of complexity or commitment."

-The Foundation focuses on three core areas in the arts: Arts Education, Focus on Jazz, and Support to Professionals.
-The area of Arts Education includes "programs that seek to use the arts to help meet the needs of underserved and at-risk youth and to help build competencies that will enable them to become successful adults."
+The foundation's Arts Education includes "programs that seek to use the arts to help meet the needs of underserved and at-risk youth and to help build competencies that will enable them to become successful adults."
 But in the field of music, Focus on Jazz and Support to Professionals are the areas that give the most support directly to musicians and musical organizations.

-Focus on Jazz deals with identifying and training the "next generation of great jazz musicians."
-The programs that are funded in this area are meant to help students "respond creatively to elements of music and apply what they learn to writing and other projects," as well as to encourage their creative self-expression and "desire to take a productive role in society."
+Focus on Jazz identifies and trains the "next generation of great jazz musicians."
+The programs funded in this area help students "respond creatively to elements of music and apply what they learn to writing and other projects," as well as to encourage their creative self-expression and "desire to take a productive role in society."